b4mboo/prophet/README.md

 Configuration
 -------------

-Even though you don't really need to configure Pullermann, as it ships with some default values for everything, there is an easy way to override all these settings and customize Pullermann to fit your needs perfectly.
+Even though you don't really need to configure Prophet, as it ships with some default values for everything, there is an easy way to override all these settings and customize Prophet to fit your needs perfectly.

 Inside your configuration file - either the initializer in your Rails project or the executable script you manually created for your non-Rails project - you can set options like this:

-    Pullermann.setup do |config|
+    Prophet.setup do |config|

       # Setup custom logger.
       config.logger = log = Logger.new(STDOUT)